Menu

 Segment 3

-06/13/2019 3:30 PM | Anonymous
+06/13/2019 3:30 PM | Deleted user

 By the mid-1960s when developer Tom Cousins turned his sights on east Cobb County’s undeveloped farmland for his vision of a golf course community outside the perimeter, Atlanta’s population was booming.
 Court-ordered school busing now underway in the city of Atlanta helped fuel a growing market for suburban residential housing further into the northern suburbs.